-As illustrated in figure 4, text complexity in the Standards is defined in grade bands: grades 2-3, 4-5, 6-8, 9-10, and 11-CCR.
+Text complexity in the Standards is defined in grade bands: grades 2 & 3, 4 & 5, 6 to 8, 9 & 10, and 11 to College and Career Ready.
 Students in the first year(s) of a given band are expected by the end of the year to read and comprehend proficiently within the band, with scaffolding as needed at the high end of the range.
-Students in the last year of a band are expected by the end of the year to read and comprehend independently and proficiently within the band.
+Students in the last year of a band are expected by the end of the year to read and comprehend proficiently within the band.